Selected and Translated by Ikram Hawramani

 Ibrāhīm ibn Adham, the famous ascetic.

 Abū Bakr al-Marrūdhī was probably about to mention a saying of the ascetic mentioning celibacy as superior to marriage.
-Aḥmad ibn Ḥanbal is saying that al-Marrūdhī should not act as if it is preferable to follow a minority view that is different from the way of the Prophet, , and his Companions.
+Aḥmad ibn Ḥanbal is saying that al-Marrūdhī should not act as if it is preferable to follow a minority view that is different from the way of the Prophet, peace be upon him, and his Companions.

 A traditional Iranian dessert made of a type of noodle, sugar and rose water.